Table of contents of the article:

 The invoice speaks very clearly, 7 thousand and 68 dollars to run a DB.R5.4xLARGE instance for Aurora MySQL.

 What is a DB.R5.4xLARGE instance and what does it consist of at the hardware level?
 Have you ever wondered?
-Have you ever wondered?
-He tells us directly Amazon AWS on their website:
+Have they ever wondered?
+Amazon AWS tells us directly on their website:

 https://aws.amazon.com/it/rds/instance-types/